whyboris/karma-helpful-reporter/README.md

       // limit the number of lines of error shown
       // No error occurs if this limit is longer than
       // the number of lines reported.
-      maxLogLines: 5 // default is 9001
+      maxLogLines: 5 // default is unlimited
     }
   });
 };